-Students in the Sixth Form receive the same excellent pastoral care that lower school students receive.
+Students in the Sixth Form are provided with the same excellent pastoral care that lower school students receive.
 We bridge the gap between school and adult life by working with students as individuals to become independent, resilient, and responsible members of the school and wider community.